luckygoswami/Foci/README.md

     pnpm install
     ```

-3.  **Set up Firebase:**
+3.  **Configure Firebase:**

+    You have two distinct workflows for local development.

+    #### Option 1: Using a Real Firebase Project

     - Create a new project on the [Firebase Console](https://console.firebase.google.com/).
     - Create a new Web App in your Firebase project.
     - Copy the Firebase configuration object.
-    - Create a `.env.local` file in the root of the project and paste your config there:
+    - Create a `.env` file in the root of the project and paste your config there:

     ```env
-    # .env.local
+    # .env

     VITE_FIREBASE_API_KEY="your-api-key"
     VITE_FIREBASE_AUTH_DOMAIN="your-auth-domain"